Poppies

 WHEREAS, Black People and other People of Color face daily danger in outdoor spaces, where they are subjected to unwarranted suspicion, confrontation, and violence, such as the recent incident in New York’s Central Park involving Christian Cooper, an avid birder and a Black man; and

-WHEREAS, the nation and the world are in the midst of an unprecedented and devastating COVID-19 pandemic that has disproportionally impacted Black People and other People of Color with millions unemployed and over 100,000 lives lost in the United States alone in just a few months; and
+WHEREAS, the nation and the world are in the midst of an unprecedented and devastating COVID-19 pandemic that has disproportionately impacted Black People and other People of Color with millions unemployed and over 100,000 lives lost in the United States alone in just a few months; and

 WHEREAS, the COVID-19 pandemic also generated a wave of unacceptable hate crimes, harassment and discrimination against Asian People; and,